Reggie Miller's Success and Achievements in Timeline

 1986: All-Pac-10 Selection

-On February 28, 1987, Reggie Miller scored 33 points in the second half against defending national champion Louisville, setting a school record.
+On February 28, 1987, Reggie Miller scored 33 points in the second half against defending national champion Louisville and Pervis Ellison, setting a school record.

 November 28, 1992: Career-High 57 Points

-On November 28, 1992, Reggie Miller scored a career-high 57 points against the Charlotte Hornets, setting a Pacers franchise record in a 134-122 victory.
+On November 28, 1992, Reggie Miller scored a career-high 57 points against the Charlotte Hornets, setting a Pacers NBA franchise record that still stands today.
+The final score was 134-122.

 1994: FIBA World Championship Gold Medal

-In 1994, Reggie Miller won a gold medal with the US national team at the FIBA World Championship, where he averaged 17.1 points.
+In 1994, Reggie Miller was a member of the US national team that won the FIBA World Championship, where he averaged 17.1 points and was the second-leading scorer behind Shaquille O'Neal.

 1996: Olympic Gold Medal

-On May 25, 1998, Reggie Miller hit a game-winning three-pointer with 0.7 seconds left in Game 4 of the Eastern Conference Finals against the Chicago Bulls, securing a 96-94 victory.
+On May 25, 1998, in Game 4 of the Eastern Conference Finals against the Chicago Bulls, Reggie Miller hit a game-winning 3-pointer with 0.7 seconds left, securing a 96-94 victory for the Pacers.
+He got free from Michael Jordan to make the shot.

-On May 6, 2000, in Game 1 of the Eastern Conference Semifinals, Reggie Miller and teammate Jalen Rose each scored 40 points, becoming the highest-scoring teammate pair in playoff history.
+On May 6, 2000, in Game 1 of the Eastern Conference Semifinals against the Philadelphia 76ers, Reggie Miller and teammate Jalen Rose each scored 40 points, becoming the highest-scoring teammate pair in playoff history, leading the Pacers to a 108-91 victory.

-On June 2, 2000, Reggie Miller scored 34 points, including 17 in the fourth quarter, leading the Indiana Pacers to a 93-80 victory over the New York Knicks in Game 6 of the Eastern Conference Finals, clinching the series.
+On June 2, 2000, Reggie Miller scored 34 points, including 17 in the fourth quarter, to help the Indiana Pacers defeat the New York Knicks 93-80 in Game 6 of the Eastern Conference Finals, securing their spot in the NBA Finals.

-On May 19, 2005, Reggie Miller played his final NBA game at Conseco Fieldhouse, scoring 27 points in a loss to the Detroit Pistons, ending his career with a standing ovation and a timeout tribute from both teams, which won the 2005 Best Moment ESPY Award.
+On May 19, 2005, Reggie Miller played his last game at Conseco Fieldhouse, leading the Pacers with 27 points in a loss to the Detroit Pistons in the Eastern Conference Semifinals.
+He received a standing ovation from the crowd and the Pistons players, marking the end of his career.
+This won the 2005 Best Moment ESPY Award.

-On March 30, 2006, Reggie Miller's number 31 was retired at halftime in a ceremony at Conseco Fieldhouse.
+On March 30, 2006, Reggie Miller's number 31 was retired at halftime during a ceremony at Conseco Fieldhouse.

 2006: Jersey Retirement

-In 2006, the Indiana Pacers retired Reggie Miller's No. 31 jersey, honoring his contributions and legacy with the team.
+In 2006, the Indiana Pacers retired Reggie Miller's No. 31 jersey, honoring his contributions to the team.

-As of 2009, Reggie Miller still holds the UCLA single-season records for most league points, highest league scoring average, and most free throws.
+As of 2009, Reggie Miller still held the UCLA single-season records for the most league points, the highest league scoring average, and the most free throws.

-In 2010, Reggie Miller was inducted into the Pac-12 Conference Hall of Honor, celebrating his college basketball achievements.
+In 2010, Reggie Miller was inducted into the Pac-12 Conference Hall of Honor, recognizing his achievements in college basketball.

-In 2012, Reggie Miller was inducted into the Naismith Memorial Basketball Hall of Fame, honoring his successful NBA career.
+In 2012, Reggie Miller was inducted into the Naismith Memorial Basketball Hall of Fame, recognizing his contributions to the sport.

 2013: UCLA Jersey Retirement